-When a groom shops for a band (music, not the ring), he doesn’t care what he gets.
+When a groom shops for a band, he doesn’t care what he gets.
 He is usually on assignment from the bride.
 I’ve rarely heard a groom say, “Yiddishe Cup is wonderful!”
 It’s more like “What’s your minimum — minimum hours and minimum rate?”

 I gave him a fair price and we made a deal.
 Bye.

 A friend told me to act more alive on the phone.
 She coached me: “Say, ‘Hel-LOH, this is Bert STRAT-tin!’’
 I did it that for one day.

 If a groom likes the price, beautiful.
 But he might call the next day and say, “Man, my fiancée is just totally unwavering!
 She wants this horrible other band now.
 If it were up to me, I’d have you.
 Change of plans, sorry.”

 “No problem,” I say.
 “Marriage is full of compromises.
 Get used to it.”

 Old bandleader advice.